subspace-engine/subspace/docs/team-organization-discussion.md

  * Should we put in a pull-request for each feature?
  * If using pull-requests, how long to wait before merging?
  * Use merge?
 Rebase?
 Something else?
+ * Edit documents directly on the codebase?
+ * Fork the codebase?

 ### Engine Focus
 #### Motivations